Optimal Allocations under Strongly Pigou-Dalton Criteria: Hidden Layer Structure & Efficient Combinatorial Approach: Indivisible items and agents with 0/1-sub valuations

 See \Cref{pic:01SUB} for an illustration of the sequence.
 We note that the same item $o_l$ does not appear again, since for $k\geq l$, we have $o_l \in\chi^{(k)}_{i_{l-1}}$ (as a result, $o_l \notin \chi'_{i_{k-1}} \setminus \chi^{(k)}_{i_{l-1}}$) .
 Thus, the sequence must terminate when we reach the agent $i_t$ with $h_{i_t} \geq h_i+2$ or $h_{i_t} = h_i+1$ for the first time.
 If $h_{i_t} \geq h_i+2$, after transferring items along the sequence, we have that $\chi$ is not $\LexiMin$ optimal, a contradiction.
 If $h_{i_t} = h_i+1$, we note that agent $q$ (recall that $h_q \geq h'_q+2$) is not in the sequence since $h_q\geq h_i+2$ (inequality \eqref{ineq:q>=i+2}).
 After transferring items along the sequence, $\LexiMin(\p(\chi))$ and $h_q$ are unchanged, which means $(\chi,\chi')$ still satisfies the two conditions (i) $\chi,\chi'\in \SSA$ and (ii) $D(\p(\chi),\p(\chi'))\geq 2$, but the $\sum_{i \in [n]}|\chi_i \triangle \chi'_i|$ decreases, a contradiction.

-To sum up, suppose to the opposite of \cref{thm:01SUB-Chev} that there are some pairs of allocations $(\chi,\chi')$ that meets (i) $\chi,\chi'\in \SSA$ and (ii) $D(\p(\chi),\p(\chi'))\geq 2$, then it leads to some contradiction.
+To sum up, suppose to the opposite of \Cref{thm:01SUB-Chev} that there are some pairs of allocations $(\chi,\chi')$ that meets (i) $\chi,\chi'\in \SSA$ and (ii) $D(\p(\chi),\p(\chi'))\geq 2$, then it leads to some contradiction.
 Thus, for $\chi,\chi'\in \SSA$, it holds that $D(\p(\chi),\p(\chi'))\leq 1$. \end{proof}

-\begin{remark} Our proof of \Cref{thm:01SUB-Chev} is similar to that of Lemma 3.12 in \cite{10.1145/3485006}, which is the 0/1-sub valuation version of \Cref{lemma:crucial-lexmin} (implying a allocation non-optimal under $\LexiMin$ is non-optimal under any SPD criterion).
-We point out that there is a minor flaw in their proof of Lemma 3.12 in \cite{10.1145/3485006} which we correct in our proof of \Cref{thm:01SUB-Chev}.
+\begin{remark} Our proof of \Cref{thm:01SUB-Chev} is similar to that of Lemma 3.12 in \cite{10.1145/3485006}, which is the 0/1-sub valuation version of \Cref{lemma:crucial-lexmin} (implying an allocation non-optimal under $\LexiMin$ is non-optimal under any SPD criterion).
+There is a minor flaw in their proof of Lemma 3.12 in \cite{10.1145/3485006} which we have modified in our proof of \Cref{thm:01SUB-Chev}.

-In the proof of Lemma 3.12 in \cite{10.1145/3485006}, for the sequence of items and agents $(i_0,o_1,i_1,\dots,o_t,i_t)$, they argue that no same \textbf{agent} appears twice.
-They imply that if a same \textbf{agent} appears again, then the allocation $\chi$ is still clean after transferring items along the cycle (which is a subsequence of the sequence).
-However, see the example in \Cref{pic:01SUB} where the sequence is $(3,a,2,b,1,c,2,d,4)$, after transferring items along the cycle $(2,b,1,c,2)$ (which is equivalent to swaping items $b$ and $c$ between agents $2$ and $1$), the allocation may not be clean if $\{a,b\}$ is not a clean bundle of agent $2$.
+In the proof of Lemma 3.12 in \cite{10.1145/3485006}, for the sequence of items and agents $(i_0,o_1,i_1,\dots,o_t,i_t)$, they argue that no same \textbf{agent} appears twice, which implies that if the same \textbf{agent} appears again, the allocation $\chi$ is still clean after transferring items along the cycle (which is a subsequence of the sequence).
+However, this is not true.
+See the example in \Cref{pic:01SUB}, where the sequence is $(3,a,2,b,1,c,2,d,4)$.
+After transferring items along the cycle $(2,b,1,c,2)$ (which is equivalent to swapping items $b$ and $c$ between agents $2$ and $1$), the allocation may not be clean if $\{a,b\}$ is not a clean bundle of agent $2$.
 Indeed, the family of clean bundles of agent $2$ may be $\mathcal{I}_2=\{\{a,c\},\{a,d\},\{b,c\},\{b,d\},\{a\},\{b\},\{c\},\{d\}\}$ such that $\{a,b\} \notin \mathcal{I}_2$.